Gold Tops $3,000 For First Time On Trump Tariff Threats - UrduPoint

 -

-Gold tops $3,000 for first time on Trump tariff threats2 minutes ago
+Gold tops $3,000 for first time on Trump tariff threats1 minute ago

 -